dojo/docs/dojox/charting.rst

 Axis Title
 -----------
-Adding title to axis, the position, the orientation and color of the axis tilte can be specified.
+Adding title to axis, the position, orientation and color of the axis tilte can be specified.
 Here are related parameter as follows.

 ================ =========== ======= ===========
 Name             Type        Default Description
 ================ =========== ======= ===========
-title            string      null    axis title text. titleGap         number      15      the spacing between title and corresponding axis, measured by pixed. titleFontColor   string      black   axis title font color. titleOrientation string      axis    determine the title orientation to the axis, facing to the axis by set as "axis", or facing away from the axis by set as "away".
+title            string      null    axis title text. titleGap         number      15      the spacing between title and corresponding axis, measured by pixel. titleFontColor   string      black   axis title font color. titleOrientation string      axis    determine the title orientation to the axis, facing to the axis by "axis", or facing away from the axis by "away".
 ================ =========== ======= ===========

 Enabling and disabling tick marks